 Branches let you visualize alternate paths.
 Click the Add a branch icon next to a step and it will allow you to build out alternate paths.
 This can include:

 - Standard branches.
 Selecting Add a branch lets you select different paths users could take.

 - “None of the above” paths.
-Selecting the Include users who skipped this step on a step with multiple paths will include in the visualization a new path that shows users who did none of the other events.
+Selecting the Include users who skipped this step on a step with multiple paths will add a new path to the journey analysis results which shows users who did none of the other events.

-- Selecting Include users who skipped this step on a single step will include in the visualization a new path that shows users who did not do that step, but otherwise continued on the journey.
+- Selecting Include users who skipped this step on a single step will add a new path to the journey analysis results which shows users who did not do that step, but still continued on the journey.

 Forgot to add a step in between steps?
-Just click the + icon in between steps.
+You can click the + icon in between steps to add it in.

-Once you’ve build out your steps, click View results and the journey chart will appear below.
+Once you’ve built out your steps, click View results and the journey chart will appear below.

 Use Cases & Examples